engagingnewsproject/engaging-quiz/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'http://your-site.com/page/url/path' to create your first quiz!

+**Advanced Installation**
+The plugin will create two configuration files on plugin activation:
+- enp-quiz-config.php
+- enp-quiz-database-config.php

+*enp-quiz-config.php*
+This file is found in the wp-content folder.
+This is the main config file.
+You can change the path to your Template folders so you can change the views of the plugin.
+Templates default to the default plugin templates.

+*enp-quiz-database-config.php*
+This file is located in your DOCUMENT_ROOT.
+It's outside of your public_html or domain-name.com folder (depending on your host).
+This is to protect it from prying eyes.
+It is included by the enp-quiz-config.php file.
+Feel free to move it, but be sure to change the path in the enp-quiz-config.php file too, otherwise the plugin won't know how to connect to your database.

+This odd set-up will allow you to move your quiz database to an entirely different server if you ever get hit with a lot of usage.
+Also, the plugin is written with PDO as the database connection layer, so you could even run your quiz database as something other than MySQL if you want.

 == Frequently Asked Questions ==